-This marker has 0-0-0 on it.
 This Order allows the Character to gain the best defensive benefit from the Terrain it occupies.
 No movement or firing is allowed.

 A spotted Friendly Character may become Hidden if it fulfils all of the following conditions [see Rule 18.0]: